nedbat/coveragepy/doc/config.rst

 display for reported coverage percentages.
 The default is 0, displaying for example "87%".
 A value of 2 will display percentages like "87.32%".

+``show_missing`` (boolean, default False): when running a summary report, show missing lines.
+See :ref:`cmd_summary` for more information.

 [html]
 ------

 Values particular to HTML reporting.
-The values in the ``[report]`` section also apply to HTML output.
+The values in the ``[report]`` section also apply to HTML output, where appropriate.

 ``directory`` (string, default "htmlcov"): where to write the HTML report files.